rminehan/scala-basic-training/05_higher_order_functions/slides.md

 names.filter(_ == "Enxhell")
 ```

-We reimplemented a non-tail recursive implementation of `map`.
+We reimplemented a non-tail recursive versions of `map` and `filter`.

 ---